SarahPendhari/SarahPendhari/README.md

 - 👋 Hi, I’m @SarahPendhari
-- 👀 I’m interested in Web Dev and AI.
+- 👀 I’m interested in Web Dev(Full Stack Development) and AI.
 - 🌱 I’m currently learning programming languages like Java, Pyhton and Dart.
 - 💞️ I’m looking to collaborate with people with similar interests as mine and am very enthusiatic about the work I do.
-- 📫 How to reach me Email:sarahpendhari@gmail.com
+- 📫 How to reach me Email : sarahpendhari@gmail.com

 <!---
 SarahPendhari/SarahPendhari is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.